 Administration and general use of this system is no different from standard Debian.
-Installation of new software should be done from only Debian Squeeze sources (except Trinity packages) using apt-get or aptitude in a terminal, or the gui package manager Synaptic.
+Installation of new software should be done from only Debian Stable sources (except Trinity packages) using apt-get or aptitude in a terminal, or the gui package manager Synaptic.
 It is recommended to use apt-get, that's how the system was built.

 Some extra scripts have been packaged (debianized) and added for increased functionality, with the intention of deviating from standard Debian as little as possible.

 Exe GNU/Linux default runlevel is 5 (Debian default is 2)

 The following non-mainstream-Debian packages are installed:

 exegnu-userdefaults-trinity (custom Trinity menu and style user defaults)

 live-config-trinity (live-config extra scripts, for live-cd and snapshot only)

 Post-installation, none of the above are system-critical and may be purged (at the expense of their useful functionality).

 OTHER NON-DEBIAN PACKAGES

 grub-gfxboot: May be replaced by grub-pc or grub-legacy (grub-pc is the standard Debian default bootloader)